rrlittle/edfdat/README.md

 the populate function takes a whole bunch of values required to fill out a sch018 schema. the arguments should be formatted according to that functions documentation.

+the class datfile is composed of a directory and a list of datasets. with the ability to write them to a file.

 -----------